Beer branding, the battle for market share

 Brews whose only distinguishing feature is that they are the choice for people who like to party, like sports, have fun with friends, date attractive people, listen to rock music.
 You know the rest of the prototype.

-For consumers, the ads all seem to blend into one faceless and funny joke.
+For consumers, the ads all blend into one faceless and funny joke.
 They remember the joke, they remember the characters, but they simply can’t remember—let alone connect to—the brand.

 So, what do they buy?
 A huge market share prize awaits the marketers who find a way to separate from the pack and create positioning beer drinkers can settle on.